 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2022, IBF Financial Holdings Co., based in Taiwan, reported total carbon emissions of approximately 4,387,590 kg CO2e.
-This figure includes 336,500 kg CO2e from Scope 1 emissions, 3,297,560 kg CO2e from Scope 2 emissions, and 753,520 kg CO2e from Scope 3 emissions, which encompasses 80,200 kg CO2e from the use of sold products and 673,330 kg CO2e from the processing of sold products.
-The total emissions for 2021 were slightly higher at about 4,607,810 kg CO2e, with Scope 1 emissions at 334,030 kg CO2e, Scope 2 at 3,317,060 kg CO2e, and Scope 3 at 956,720 kg CO2e.
-IBF Financial Holdings has committed to achieving net-zero emissions across all scopes by 2050, with interim targets set for 2029 that align with a 1.5°C pathway.
-As of 2023, the company has established targets covering 22% of its total investment and lending by total assets, indicating a proactive approach to reducing its carbon footprint.
-These commitments are part of the Science Based Targets initiative (SBTi) framework, ensuring that their strategies are in line with global climate goals.
-The company has demonstrated a commitment to transparency and accountability in its emissions reporting, with data disclosed across all relevant scopes.
-This positions IBF Financial Holdings as a responsible player in the financial sector, actively working towards sustainable practices and climate resilience.
+In 2022, IBF Financial Holdings Co., Ltd., headquartered in Taiwan, reported total carbon emissions of approximately 4,387,590 kg CO2e.
+This figure includes Scope 1 emissions of about 336,500 kg CO2e, Scope 2 emissions of approximately 3,297,560 kg CO2e, and Scope 3 emissions totalling around 753,520 kg CO2e.
+Notably, the emissions from the use of sold products were about 80,200 kg CO2e, while the processing of sold products accounted for approximately 673,330 kg CO2e.
+Comparatively, in 2021, the company’s total emissions were about 4,607,810 kg CO2e, indicating a reduction in emissions from the previous year.
+The breakdown for 2021 included Scope 1 emissions of approximately 334,030 kg CO2e, Scope 2 emissions of around 3,317,060 kg CO2e, and Scope 3 emissions of about 956,720 kg CO2e.
+IBF Financial Holdings has committed to achieving net-zero emissions across all scopes by 2050, with interim targets set to align with the Science Based Targets initiative (SBTi).
+The company has established near-term targets consistent with limiting global warming to 1.5°C, covering 22% of its total investment and lending by total assets as of 2023.
+This commitment reflects the company's proactive approach to addressing climate change and reducing its carbon footprint in the financial sector.

 Access structured emissions data, company-specific emission factors, and source documents